nikitavoloboev/data/productivity/flow/rules.md

 ## Productivity
 - Work to complete the task I have at hand.
 - Set deadlines for all things.
 Adjust plan according to the deadlines.
+- Deadlines set are of utmost importance.
+Do my best to complete the deadlines I have set for today before venturing in trying to do anything else.
+Learn how to deal and set appropriate deadlines with time.
 - Limit distractions.
 Strive to increase signal to noise ratio.
 - Always turn [Focus](https://heyfocus.com) when starting to work and make things and fully focus on the task/s at hand.
 Adjust the focus list to block even more distractions and tune my workflow to only do the task/s I have.
 - Live by my calendar.
 Assign tasks and blocks of time in advance and work through each of the blocks.
 Adjust when necessary.